How to select camera and software for Barcode and DMC code reading

 Barcode versus DMC codes

-The best choice for code reading with industrial machine vision cameras is to use DMC codes instead of Barcodes.
+The best choice for code reading with industrial machine vision cameras is to use DMC code instead of Barcodes.
 DMC codes can be read using lower resolution cameras while using the same field of view as Barcodes.
 Therefore, when reading DMC codes, you can use cheaper cameras.
 This also means that with DMC codes you can inspect a bigger field of view with the same hardware and price.

 DMC code is a matrix of dots, also called a datamatrix.
 The dot size is specified as module size.
 For machine vision algorithms, it is easier to read these dots than very thin lines, which barcodes are made of.